 The default urban limit is 50 km/h (31 mph).
 Here is an updated list of speed limits for all kinds of vehicles.

-Also, remember to not overtake on yellow lines!
+Also, remember to not pass on yellow lines!

 What are the alcohol limits for driving in New Zealand?